kjchrono03/My-Projects/README.md

   ScrollReveal().reveal('.home-content p, .about-content', { origin: 'right' });

 * Effect: As the user scrolls, various elements (e.g., text, images) will fade in or slide into view from different directions, creating a dynamic and visually appealing effect.

+4. **Typing Animation**:

+* **Typing Effect**:
+       The JavaScript code creates a typing animation for a specific element, where text appears to be typed out one character at a time.
+* **Library Used**:
+   The code might use the Typed.js library, which is a popular tool for creating typing animations.
+* **Code Implementation**:
+    ```javascript
+    const typed = new Typed('.multiple-text', {
+    strings: ['Web Developer', 'Data Scientist', 'Freelancer'],
+    typeSpeed: 100,
+    backSpeed: 100,
+    backDelay: 1000,
+    loop: true
+    });
+* **Effect**:
+   The words "Web Developer," "Data Scientist," and "Freelancer" appear one by one in a typing animation, adding an interactive and dynamic element to the website's home section.